 Yes.
 No need to defrost them, just replace the fresh raspberries with frozen ones.

 I find that a metal pan works best.
-If you only have a glass baking dish, that's okay, you may just need to adjust the baking time.
+If you only have a glass baking dish, that's okay, you may just need to adjust the baking time by baking them a little longer.

 More Berry-Filled Summer Dessert Recipes